7.1 Commando Combat Medic Combat Style (Class) Guide

 GEAR

-Legendary Implants - Advanced Scanning, Concentrated Fire (both 334)
+• Legendary Implants - Advanced Scanning, Concentrated Fire (340)

 The Integrated Probes (23) passive pairs well with the Advanced Scanning Legendary Implant effectively enabling you to almost always have a 3% buff to all the healing you do.
 If you then add in the Concentrated Fire Legendary Implant, you get yourself a potent burst heal combo if you use Bacta Infusion after activating Supercharge.